Q. When can I apply for my Illinois Concealed Carry Permit?

 A. None of these types of handguns or ammunition calibers are considered true defensive calibers in today's modern shooting community.
 You can use these types of firearms for practice, "warm-ups", and after-qualification shooting, as long as they're in good working condition, and you're experienced on the use of such handguns and ammunition.

-Q. Can I use a laser, scope, "red dot", or holographic sights on my handgun?
+Q. Can I use a laser or scope on my handgun?

 Q. Are any handguns, shotguns, rifles, firearms, or ammunition banned from the class?